thisago/seamlesserver/readme.md

 After first load, the pages changes instantly with Karax

-### Just one HTML model, for frontend and backend
+### Just one page model

-You can pre-render SPA pages in the server side
+You can pre-render the pages in the server side and re-render the same model at browser with Javascript as a SPA!

 ### Bridged data

-The server can send a JSON to frontend seamless.

-The server renders a HTML script tag with a JSON on it and the frontend reads it and deserialize to a [`BridgedData`][bridgedDataDef]
+The server sends to frontend a [`BridgedData`][bridgedDataDef] serialized as JSON and Javascript re-serialize it back to be ready to use.

-### User authentication

-The user password is hashed using `bcrypt` hash, with a random salt for each user.

 ### User registration and login